yueyoum/abchat/README.md

 def start():
     MyMaster.set_worker_kwargs(pre_malloc_size=1024, client_send_interval=10)
-    # pre_malloc_size: is not None, each worker will malloc some memory,
+    # pre_malloc_size: if not None, each worker will malloc some memory when initialize,
     # used for struct.pack_into method, this can avoid malloc memory in each sendall call.
     # default is None